Halsbury's Laws of Canada

 Halsbury's Laws of Canada is a comprehensive national encyclopedia of Canadian law, published by LexisNexis Canada, which includes federal, provincial and territorial coverage.
 It is the only Canadian legal encyclopedia covering all fourteen Canadian jurisdictions.
 Following an alphabetized title scheme, it covers 119 discrete legal subjects.
-Individual titles range from 50 to 1,000 pages.
+Individual titles range from 50 to 1,300 pages.

 Written by leading practitioners, jurists and academics, Halsbury’s Laws of Canada is an authoritative exposition of Canadian statutes, regulations and case law.
 It provides definitive information about black-letter law, without opinion or commentary, and without archival cases or outdated statutory references (except where necessary).
 Statutory material and case law are drawn together within a narrative text to provide a clear exposition of the current law of Canada.

 Halsbury’s Laws of Canada is written in a clear and accessible style, suitable for users ranging from first-year law students to experienced counsel.
 Each subject title is, as far as possible at the time of publication, a complete statement of Canadian law on that topic as of the currency date specified at the beginning of the title.

 The commentary is set out in numbered paragraphs (e.g. “HCR-x” for Criminal Offences and Defences), summarizing the applicable statutes and leading cases from every Canadian jurisdiction.
 Each numbered paragraph is followed by extensive footnotes.
 The footnotes provide full citations (and pinpoint references, where appropriate) to the authorities summarized in the commentary.
 They also contain any qualifications, exceptions, ancillary matters, and helpful comments on areas of uncertainty.

-Each Halsbury’s Laws of Canada title is updated annually by way of a cumulative supplement, and thoroughly revised and reissued every four years.
+Each Halsbury’s Laws of Canada title is updated approximately every 18 months by way of a cumulative supplement, and thoroughly revised and reissued every four to five years.
 The main work and the supplements are available both in print and online.